peterclemenko/c_InterestingFilesModule/README.txt

 DESCRIPTION

-This module is a file analysis module that looks for matching criteria specified in an intersting files configuration file.
+This module is a reporting module that looks for matching criteria specified in an intersting files configuration file.

 USAGE

-Configure the file analysis pipeline to include this module.
+Configure the reporting pipeline to include this module.